msatlihan/titanic-dnn/README.md

-# Machine learning on Titanic dataset with multilayer perceptron
+# Deep Neural Networks applied to Titanic dataset using TensorFlow's Datasets and Estimators

-Aim of this repo is to implement TensorFlow's resent features of Datasets and Estimators on Kaggle's Titanic dataset.
+Aim of this work is to implement DNNs for Kaggle's Titanic dataset using TensorFlow's recent Datasets and Estimators.